Ryan-Spooner/Doulos_Khristos/docs/Discussion Plan/Running to Win/Overview.md

 When firmly rooted in the truth, we will be sustained in every season and bear fruit in the appointed time.

 ### Discipleship
+Our walk has two important channels.
+Most essential is our relationship to the Lord.
+The second deals with our treatment of other people.
+The apostles journeyed through the world, not to baptise or win converts.
+They wanted to inspire those called of God to leave everything to follow after Christ.

+It is not enough to declare oneself saved by the blood of Jesus.
+A wise teacher desires his pupil adopt a lifelong pursuit and love for knowledge.
+That same teacher's success depends on the example he sets, his integrity, and his discipline.

+Mature believers must be temperate, gentle, able to exhort and encourage the weak and reprove the backlidder ([Titus 1:7-9](https://www.blueletterbible.org/nasb95/tit/1/7-9/s_1130007); [1 Timothy 3:1-13](https://www.blueletterbible.org/nasb95/1ti/3/1-13/s_1122001); [2 Corinthians 6:3-10](https://www.blueletterbible.org/nasb95/2co/6/3-10/s_1084003)).

 ### Ministry
+As we become established in the faith, we are to recognize our place in the body and use our gifts to support the saints ([Galatians 6:6-10](https://www.blueletterbible.org/nasb95/gal/6/6-10/s_1097006)).
+We must shine like stars, proclaiming His name until the end of the age.